silitics/rugpi/README.md

 ### Stability Guarantees

 While Rugpi is a young and evolving project, we understand that the lifetime of embedded devices spans multiple years, if not decades.
-Backwards incompatible changes to the update mechanism will be made only after careful consideration and consultation with our users.
+We aim to maintain backwards-compatibility for updates.
 This ensures that devices using Rugpi can be updated in the future.
-If you're developing integrations with Rugpi, please be aware that the CLI and APIs are still expected to change.
+If you're developing integrations with Rugpi, please be aware that the building pipeline, CLI, and APIs are expected to change.

 ## ⚖️ Licensing